This is the canonical configuration document for Spooky. It should answer these questions for every major configuration area:

 Load Balancing Configuration

-Load balancing determines how requests are distributed across healthy backends within an upstream pool.
-Each pool configures its own strategy independently.
+Load balancing determines how requests are distributed across healthy backends within an upstream.
+Each upstream configures its own strategy independently.

 Properties